Destaq/langstats/README.md

 5. All done!
 Just restart your terminal and you will be able to run the `statistics` command and *any* other Python command-line commands from `zsh` as well.

 ## Requirements
-There's only two requirements, both available on PyPI!
-You can install them individually or install both at once with `pip3 install -r requirements.txt` in the directory of the program.
-- pycairo: `pip3 install pycairo`
-- PyYAML: `pip3 install PyYAML`

-Of course, you need ot make sure that you also have pip installed (`sudo easy_install pip`).
+All you need to do is make sure that you are running this on **Python 3** and have **pip installed** (`sudo easy_install pip`).

+There is no need to individually install any packages because when you create the local package, it will automatically install those for you as it is being created.

 ### Credits
 I based this idea off of [linguist](https://github.com/github/linguist), which is the default GitHub program used to generate the color bar used in every repository.
 I also used their `languages.yml` file to recognize languages (with permission due to the MIT License).